prolife86/WhiskyWise/whiskywise/README.md

 visualise flavour profiles with a radar chart, manage a wishlist, and export your data to CSV — all running locally inside Home Assistant.

-A native Android companion app is also available, connecting directly to your instance via the built-in REST API.
+A native Android companion app ([GitHub][android-app]) is also available, connecting directly to your instance via the built-in REST API.

 ### Features